AbinashBishoyi/zegoggl.es/_posts/2010-12-14-link-analysis-of-imdb-movie-connections.markdown

 beautiful friendship" from Casablanca's famous ending.

 The current [IMDB dataset][] contains around one million of those references, far too many to visualise or comprehend easily.
-So how could this data filtered, to get to the interesting references and films?
+So how could this data be filtered, to get to the interesting films and references?

 ## Rank it!

-Now, if you look at film references as edges between nodes (films) in a graph you can apply existing algorithms like [PageRank][] to obtain a score for each film, similar to the way Google determines importance of web pages.
+Now, if you look at film references as edges between nodes (films) in a graph you can apply existing algorithms like [PageRank][] to obtain a score for each film, similar to one of the ways Google determines importance of web pages.
 An intentional reference to another film is similar to citation in a book, or a link to another web page.

-I have had the idea to use graph algorithms to analyse the IMDB movie connections for a while now but only got around to actually doing it quite recently.
-Then, after a few days of coding and just before publishing this blog article I saw that somebody else had done more or less the same work, a few months earlier: In the blog post "[The most important movies of all time][]", Thore Husfeldt presents a list of important movies as determined by his [FilmRank][] algorithm which is (as the name suggest) pretty similar to PageRank.
+I have had the idea to use graph algorithms to analyse the IMDB movie connections for a while now but only started building something until quite recently.
+Then, after a few days of coding and just before publishing this blog article I saw that somebody else had done more or less the same work, a few months earlier: in the blog post "[The most important movies of all time][]", Thore Husfeldt presents a list of important movies as determined by his [FilmRank][] algorithm which is (as the name suggest) pretty similar to PageRank.

 The tl;dnr version of the blog post: PageRank on a movie reference graph